wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

    <a target="_blank" href="https://www.microsoftazuresponsorships.com/balance">https://www.microsoftazuresponsorships.com/balance</a> using your personal email account.

-1. To search within lab instructions, see GitHub (such as https://github.com/MicrosoftLearning/AZ500-AzureSecurityTechnologies)

-   You can't paste from your regular Clipboard into the VM.

-1. Click the working form field you want to fill before clicking the "T" icon to paste into the working screen.
+1. In the lab, click the working form field you want to fill before clicking the "T" icon to paste into the working screen.

+   CAUTION: You can't paste from your regular Clipboard into the class VM.

 1. If your lab is frozen, Reconnect:

    ![az-certs-labclient-reconnect-170x137](https://user-images.githubusercontent.com/300046/112444873-1c625200-8d14-11eb-9b67-f1bfe5a76a9b.png)

+1. To search within lab instructions, see GitHub (such as <a target="_blank" href="https://github.com/MicrosoftLearning/AZ500-AzureSecurityTechnologies">https://github.com/MicrosoftLearning/AZ500-AzureSecurityTechnologies</a> or <a target="_blank" href="https://github.com/MicrosoftLearning/AZ-303-Microsoft-Azure-Architect-Technologies">https://github.com/MicrosoftLearning/AZ-303-Microsoft-Azure-Architect-Technologies</a>).
+Look at labs there if you can't access the course's lab environment.

+1. Challenge labs you get 3 chances.

 ### Cloud Academy